Daniel-Ojo-Williams/task-management-app-API/README.md

 	- Users can create tasks stored in server's memory.

-  Requiers a JSON object containing title, description, due_date. status can also be added, can be either completed or pending, if no status is provided 'pending' is added by default.
+  Requiers a JSON object containing title, description, due_date.

+  status can also be added, can be either completed or pending, if status is not provided 'pending' is added by default.

   *NOTE* due_date is a string, it can be in any format for now, but it's a string.

   Example request: